 Water and soy-based inks provide rich, vibrant, colours with minimal volatile organic compounds (VOCs) and lower energy consumption.
-And, biodegradable coatings can create special textures, shimmers or effects to your packaging without dire environmental effects.
+And, biodegradable coatings can create special textures, shimmers or effects on your packaging without dire environmental effects.

 Almost any packaging design can be produced in a sustainable way.
 Using greener materials doesn’t need to mean sacrificing brand creativity.

 Fluting (also known as corrugated cardboard) is a common packaging structure, designed to provide strength and durability without needing thicker materials.
-Fluting made from recyclable sources gives the board strength and ensure no new fibres are required in its production.
+Fluting made from recyclable sources gives the board strength and ensures no new fibres are required in its production.